aspose-psd/Aspose.PSD-Docker-Sample/README.md

 Please read the annotations carefully in source code.

+This sample demonstrates only simple ways to edit PSD File.
+Please find more at https://docs.aspose.com/psd/net/ We use .net 6 console app to show docker support, but this dockerizing can be applied to the ASP .Net Apps

 ## Dockerfile
 ```docker
 # See https://aka.ms/containerfastmode to understand how Visual Studio uses this Dockerfile to build your images for faster debugging.